 GWG Votes Does the proposed SRL offer a significant value proposition?
-Yes: The proposed services are a strength and will attract users as these techniques (e.g. 12 prime/base editing, organ-on-chip) may not be widely available in the SRL network.
-The proposal includes expansion to include gene transfer techniques (viral and non-viral); PET and bioluminescence imaging techniques and tools, 3D and organ-on-a chip culture systems. • While some of these proposed services are new and include 3D and organ-on-a-chip culture, other technologies (flow cytometry, imaging, analysis of consequence of gene transfer) are more general.
+Yes: 12 The proposed services are a strength and will attract users as these techniques (e.g. prime/base editing, organ-on-chip) may not be widely available in the SRL network.
+The proposal includes expansion to include gene transfer techniques (viral and non-viral); PET and bioluminescence imaging techniques and tools, 3D and organ-on-a chip culture systems.
+While some of these proposed services are new and include 3D and organ-on-a-chip culture, other technologies (flow cytometry, imaging, analysis of consequence of gene transfer) are more general.
 This latter group is often covered by other core facilities, and is not necessarily specific to stem cell models.
-While the proposed services are useful and add value, the applicant may also consider expanding convices to include generation of stem call based models such as iBSC. expanding services to include generation of stern cell based models such as IFSC apport their Very strong leadership team and excellent support from the institution.
-Builds on a fantastic self-sustaining core lab.
+While the proposed services are useful and add value, the applicant may also consider expanding services to include generation of stem cell based models such as iPSC generation, gene editing of PSCs and production of PSC-derived cell lineages to support their users.
+Very strong leadership team and excellent support from the institution.
+Builds on a fantastic, self-sustaining core lab.
 The proposed resource would be part of a larger facility and extend the resources.
 The project is well supported by the institution.
-No: • The goal is to expand an existing core, which is very large and offer a diversity of services.
-2 This core and seems to cover many cell types.
+No: 2 The goal is to expand an existing core, which is very large and offer a diversity of services.
+This core and seems to cover many cell types.
 Part of the budget is dedicated to equipment which is not specific to use with stem cell models.
 There is another Stem Cell Core at the institution.
 More information should be provided on how these resources will interact and avoid overlap in services and training.
 More focus should be paid to new stem cell specific services.
 Details are lacking in this regard.
 The applicant's response to reviewers on this issue also lacked specifics.
 Reviewers need more information on who would be the new users (i.e., beyond the current users).
-CINC Vatas I here is no information about the costs of services.
-GWG Votes is the project well planned and designed? res: The applicants plan to offer a wide range of services.
+011011 There is no information about the costs of services.
+GWG Votes Is the project well planned and designed?
+Yes: 5 The applicants plan to offer a wide range of services.
 Histology services are a strength.
-5 It would be important to understand now this core integrates with and/or enhances other cores on compute No: Mere detail is peeded about what new services will be provided to upons (i.e., deliverables q More detail is needed about what new services will be provided to users (i.e., deliverables, numbers of users expected for each service, etc.) J The applicant requests a EACSAria instrument, but it is not clear how this will be used to The applicant requests a FAODAna instrument, but it is not clear now this will be used to provide new services The services to be provided are unclear and lack details.
+It would be important to understand how this core integrates with and/or enhances other cores on campus.
+No: 9 More detail is needed about what new services will be provided to users (i.e., deliverables, numbers of users expected for each service, etc.).
+The applicant requests a FACSAria instrument, but it is not clear how this will be used to provide new services.
+The services to be provided are unclear and lack details.
 Equipment to be funded by CIRM seems inadequately related to stem cell services.
-The primary concern is that the facility will be spread too thin by offering too many different types of services. • The SRL core already has infrastructure in place - a large space of 2500 square feet as well as personnel to ensure effective operations.
+The primary concern is that the facility will be spread too thin by offering too many different types of services.
+The SRL core already has infrastructure in place - a large space of 2500 square feet as well as personnel to ensure effective operations.
 The training course is clearly presented.
 The proposal is vague in specifying stem cell modeling services to be offered.
-The additional information provided (upon request) by the applicant did not provide adequate further clarification. • The applicant includes a solid plan to provide consultation services and training in each of the three new focus areas.
+The additional information provided (upon request) by the applicant did not provide adequate further clarification.
+The applicant includes a solid plan to provide consultation services and training in each of the three new focus areas.